 - Optimizing for more traffic when the real issue is that the right buyers don’t understand the product well enough to move forward.

-So, it isn’t about finding the most visible agency.
-It’s about finding one that understands how travel tech is actually evaluated and bought.
+The goal is not to find the most visible agency.
+It is to find one that understands how travel tech is actually evaluated, compared, and bought.

 Before bringing in an external agency, there are a few things travel tech teams can realistically tighten up on their own.
 Doing this first often makes any future agency partnership far more effective.